codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 :::info Why QuickBooks Online?

-We've chosen QuickBooks Online because it provides access to sandbox accounts payable data, like bills and bill payments, and also offers free trial accounts.
+We've chosen to use QuickBooks Online because it provides access to sandbox accounts payable data, like bills and bill payments, and also offers free trial accounts.
 You could use the demo app with a different Codat integration, if you prefer.

 :::